 Step 1: Next, let's draw some spaces using arcs.
 Navigate to the design tab and select 'Arc' or use 'A' as a shortcut key.

 Step 2: Click the left mouse button to start modeling.
-Define the distance as well as the radius of the arc by either dragging the cursor or entering a precise value.
+Define the distance, angle as well as the radius of the arc by either dragging the cursor or entering a precise value.
 Follow the same steps to form a closed loop and create a space.

 Step 1: Now, let's draw some spaces using the draw circle tool.
 Select the Draw circle tool in the design tab.